 The old school rule: deterministic dominance

-If you've progressed far enough in probabilistic analysis that you can compare the risk profiles of the competing alternatives of an upfront decision, and the outcome distributions don't overlap, even the most cautious practitioner would be willing to call it quits.
-This situation is called deterministic dominance, and is shown in the figure to the right.
+If you’ve progressed far enough in probabilistic analysis that you can compare the risk profiles of the competing alternatives of an upfront decision, and the outcome distributions don’t overlap, even the most cautious practitioner would be willing to call it quits.
+This situation is called deterministic dominance, and is shown in the figure.